Thank you for subscribing

 Improve air quality and safety

-If your heater is clogged after years of use and a lack of servicing, the hot air it pumps out may be full of dirt, mould and bacteria.
+If your heater is unserviced and clogged from years of use and neglect, the hot air it emits may contain dirt, mould and bacteria.

-"A regular heater service will ensure the major parts are thoroughly cleaned, improving the air quality in your home and the safety of those inside it," Tayeh says.
+"A regular heater service will ensure the major parts are thoroughly cleaned, improving the air quality in your home and the safety of those inside it," says RACV Trades Senior Product Manager Nathan Tayeh.

 "If you have a gas heater, it is recommended that these heating systems are serviced every two years, which includes checking carbon monoxide levels."

-A carbon monoxide leak is a threat to your health and safety that cannot be seen or smelt, and can contribute to your household feeling dizzy and nauseous.
+A carbon monoxide leak is a threat to your health and safety.
+A leak cannot be seen or smelt, and can contribute to your household feeling dizzy and nauseous.

 Reduce running costs and increase energy efficiency